 Hallmark Summary: “After being stood up, Abbey gets inspired to open her heart in a letter, put it in a bottle and toss it out to sea.
-Months later, a man fishing discovers it and opts to reach out.”
+Months later, a man fishing discovers it and opts to reach out.
+Starring Bethany Joy Lenz and Andrew Walker. “

 My Reaction?
 The working title for this one might well have been “You’ve Got Bottle.”
-Hallmark takes two gold-medal veterans (Bethany Joy Lenz, Andrew Walker) and pairs them like a fine wine and cheese.
-As with other, more recent movies, this film is as much about the professional journeys of its heroes as it is their budding, bumpy romance.
-And I’m so okay with that.
-I’m not as sure about the professional ethics of their fishing “bait and switch” with the orchard owner.
-But, I quibble.
+Hallmark takes two gold-medal veterans and pairs them like a fine wine and cheese.
+As with other, more recent movies, this film is as much about the professional journeys of its heroes as it is their budding, bumpy romance – and I’m so okay with that.
+(I’m not as sure about the professional ethics of their fishing “bait and switch” with the orchard owner.
+But, I quibble.)